34 States Can Bypass Congress to Propose a Congressional Term Limits Amendment!

 So Where do We Stand Now?

 Three states, Florida, Alabama, and Missouri have passed USTL’s applications specific to the single topic of term limits.
 Eleven more states (indicated as medium blue) have passed term limits specific language as part of a multi-subject initiative.
 And, thirteen have passed inclusive Article V applications, meaning they approved convention resolutions that could include term limits.
-Based on one legal interpretation that brings the Term Limits Convention Application up to twenty-seven.
+Based on one legal interpretation that brings the total Term Limits Convention Applications up to twenty-seven.
 However, to eliminate all legal uncertainly and positively impose term limits on the House and Senate, USTL is fighting to pass our Term Limits Convention-only legislation in thirty-four states.

 One thing is clear.
 The individual states understand their role balancing power as the fourth branch of government.
 They understand their obligation and are taking action to impose term limits on Congress.
 Every day we are one step closer to our goal!